-The first decision is whether to process the rent amounts as Rent Received transactions or whether to receipt this money directly into the owners account using the Receipt Tenant Other transaction.
-If a Charge Tenant Debit transaction has been processed to raise the charge for rent and print an invoice, then it is better to use the Receipt Tenant Other transaction to receipt the money.
-This then gives the exact amount owing at any time based on the charges raised vs the amounts received - (Palace’s Other Amounts Owing report) If the rents are receipted using the Rent Received transaction, then the amount owing is calculated based on the paid to date, and this may not be accurate enough for some users, especially if there is a mixture of commercial and residential tenants.
+The first decision is whether to process the rent amounts as Receipt - Rent or whether to receipt this money directly into the owners account using the Receipt - Tenant Other.
+If a Charge Tenant Debit transaction has been processed to raise the charge for rent and print an invoice, then it is better to use the Receipt Tenant Other to receipt the money.
+This then gives the exact amount owing at any time based on the charges raised vs the amounts received - (Palace’s Other Amounts Owing report) If the rents are receipted using Receipt - Rent , then the amount owing is calculated based on the paid to date, and this may not be accurate enough for some users, especially if there is a mixture of commercial and residential tenants.

-The Receipt Tenant Other transaction can now also charge management commission without the need for raising an Admin Charge transaction for the management fees.
+The Receipt Tenant Other can also charge management commission without the need for raising an Admin Charge transaction for the management fees.

-Even if the rents are receipted using the Rent Received transaction, OPEX charges may still have to be processed using a Charge Tenant Debit transaction.
-When money is received for OPEX, an option of the Receipt Tenant Other transaction can be used to divert the funds to a Bond Ledger account instead of going to the owner, if required.
+Even if the rents are receipted using Receipt - Rent, OPEX charges may still have to be processed using a Charge Tenant Debit.
+When money is received for OPEX, an option of Receipt Tenant Other can be used to divert the funds to a Bond Ledger account instead of going to the owner, if required.
 This OPEX ledger account can be used to pay operating expenses using a Payment Ledger transaction.